19th Canadian Parliament

 It was controlled by a Liberal Party majority under Prime Minister William Lyon Mackenzie King and the 16th Canadian Ministry.
 The Official Opposition was the so-called "National Government" party (the name which the Conservatives ran under in the 1940 election), led in the House by Richard Hanson and Gordon Graydon consecutively as the three successive national leaders of the party, Robert Manion, Arthur Meighen and John Bracken did not have seats in the House of Commons.
 With the selection of Bracken as national leader in December 1942, the party became known as the Progressive Conservatives.

 The Speaker was James Allison Glen.
-See also List of Canadian electoral districts 1933-1947 for a list of the ridings in this parliament.
+See also List of Canadian electoral districts 1933–1947 for a list of the ridings in this parliament.

-There were six sessions of the 19th Parliament:
+There were six sessions of the 19th Parliament.

+On December 30, 1941, United Kingdom Prime Minister Winston Churchill addressed the House of Commons and Senate in Centre Block in his "Some chicken!
+Some neck!" speech.

 List of members

 Following is a full list of members of the nineteenth Parliament listed first by province, then by electoral district.